 - Brush waffle iron with butter and add about 3/4 cup (for a Belgian waffle iron) of batter to the waffle iron.
 Cook until golden brown.
 Transfer to the warm oven and continue with remaining batter.

-- While the waffles are cooking heat Jif spread in a small saucepan over low heat.
+- While the waffles are cooking heat the hazelnut spread in a small saucepan over low heat.
 Whisk until melted.
 (You can add a little milk to make it thinner if you would like.)
 Drizzle over warm waffles and serve.